eahrold/OSX_Server_Notes/OpenDirectory Stuff.md

 	sudo slapconfig -createrootcertauthority "My Server Cert Auth" admin@myserver.com "My Server Unit"

+You also will want to make sure you bi-directional replicas set on your master and replica run this command on both your master and replica

 	sudo slapconfig -getmasterconfig

+it should look like this on the master/replica

+	Master LDAP server
+	Updated: 2013-05-25 20:20:29 +0000

+	List Of Replicas
+	replica.server.com - OK

+if you replica dosn't have a "List of replicas", you can add it by doing this first get the guid of ther server and the serverID

+	dscl /LDAPv3/127.0.0.1 -read Computers/master.server.com$ GeneratedUID | awk '{print $2}'
+	dscl /LDAPv3/127.0.0.1 -read Computers/master.server.com$ apple-ldap-serverid | awk '{print $2}'

+place the reutrned values in this command

+	sudo slapconfig -addreplica --serverID 2 --guid 1234123FX-AZ07-4AF2-82ED-12K1KJ41234 master.server.com

 #####do this when importing a large set of users, but revert to yes once done!
 	sudo slapconfig -setfullsyncmode no